Civil registration

 Swedish Refugee Law Center Visit Website

 When a child is born in Sweden, the maternity ward gathers information about the child and parents and sends a notification to the taxation authorities.
-If one of the parents is registered in the Registry, the taxation authorities will register the birth and give the child a unique personal identity number which gives access to the welfare system etc.[2] If the parents are not registered, the taxation authorities will ask for additional information from the parents before registering the child.
-Thereafter the Tax authority will notify the Migration Agency who informs the parents that they must apply for residence permit for their child.[3]
+If one of the parents is registered in the Registry, the taxation authorities will register the birth and give the child a unique personal identity number which gives access to the welfare system, inter alia.[2]
+If the parents are not registered, the taxation authorities will ask for additional information from the parents before registering the child.
+Thereafter, the Tax authority will notify the Migration Agency, which then informs the parents that they must apply for a residence permit for their child.[3]

 If civil registration does not take place promptly and the beneficiary of international protection needs Health Care then there is a risk that the care giver may bill the patient for health care that is not urgent or cannot be postponed.
 In practice this has not been reported to be a problem.